YSREI/YSREI/README.md

 ## Hi👋, I am YSREI!
-Software Developer
+-Software Developer
-Based in UK
+-Based in the UK
-Studying at the University of Exeter
+-Studying at the University of Exeter

 Currently working on an Intelligent Parking Management System with ANPR Integration.